SPUR-TECH/Life-Hackers-/README.md

 - Log in to Github then go to the repository you would like to deploy.
 - Click on Settings in the toolbar.
 - Click on Pages.
-- Click on the Branch dropdown, and select Main.
+- Click on the Branch in the dropdown menu, and select Main.
 - Click on Save.
 - Click on the URL to navigate to the live site.

+## Site Deployed........